sonatsuer/sonatsuer.github.io/_posts/2018-05-05-curry-howard-from-scratch-1.md

    (p \to (q \to r)) \to ((p \to q) \to (p \to r)).
 \\]

-Now let us list the propositions we were able to prove with an empty assumtion set:
+Now let us list the propositions we were able to prove with an empty assumption set:

 \begin{align}
 & p \to p, \newline